Palikadude/Halcyon/readme.md

 If you helped in some way and aren't listed here (probably because I forgot, sorry!) please let me know.

 ### Special thanks
+* Game Freak, Spike Chunsoft, and The Pokémon Company for creating Pokémon and Pokémon Mystery Dungeon.
+They reserve all rights to Pokémon and Pokémon Mystery Dungeon.
 * NeoGeoThomas — For putting the first trailer together
 * borzoiteeth — for inspiring the game in the first place
 * [SkyTemple](https://skytemple.org/) community — For helping me figure out base Explorer's behavior for some cutscenes and functions